Skip to Content

 Probate Administration

-What is Probate?
+What Is Probate?

-In broad strokes, probate means, in many instances, the following:
+In broad strokes, probate involves:

 • Appointing a personal representative or executor to oversee the estate.